BhavyaMehra/retail-credit-risk-pd-model/README.md

 ## Limitations & Future Work

 - **Right-censoring:** 2019 originations excluded; survival modeling (Cox regression) would handle censored outcomes more rigorously
-- **Reject inference:** Model trained only on approved loans — performance on the declined population is unknown, a known bias in all application scorecards
+- **Reject inference:** Model trained only on approved loans; performance on the declined population is unknown, a known bias in all application scorecards
 - **Single model class:** Logistic regression chosen for interpretability; XGBoost would likely improve AUC but reduce regulatory explainability
 - **PD calibration:** Model under-provisions at portfolio level (0.89x coverage); Platt scaling or isotonic regression could align predicted probabilities to observed default rates
 - **12-month PD scaling:** Linear interpolation used for Stage 1 ECL; a vintage survival curve or hazard model would be more precise